digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/ambassador.md

 Events:            <none>
 ```

-In the next step, you will create two simple `Host`s that are required for the Ambassador Edge Stack to work.
+In the next step, you will create two simple `Hosts` that are required for the Ambassador Edge Stack to work.

 ## Step 3 - Defining the Hosts for Ambassador Edge Stack